Search Engines Get Help In Web Spam Identification

 It would be interesting to see a search engine adopt a system that makes it very easy for searchers to mark pages as web spam, but would such a system be prone to abuse?

 Would searchers possibly mark pages as web spam when they weren’t, for other reasons such as consumer responses to business practices or some other issues?

 The patent filing tells us that under this system, Microsoft might use information from the automated system alone to identify web spam without reports from searchers.
 Presumably, reports of web spam from searchers without collaborating information from the automated system wouldn’t result in pages being marked as web spam and penalized by a search engine.

 The patent filing doesn’t tell us how detailed such a feedback system might be for searchers, and whether it might include detailed questions like the list Google provides in its spam report page.

-Will Microsoft add this kind of spam reporting system to Bing?
+Will Microsoft add this kind of spam identification system to Bing?
 Will crowds help make Bing a better search engine?